Key Takeaways

 - More awakenings during the night

-- Sleep efficiency (time asleep vs. in bed) decreases
+- Sleep efficiency (time asleep vs. time in bed) drops

 Common Challenges

-- Work stress and family demands reducing sleep time
+- Work stress and family demands compressing sleep time

-- Sleep disorders become more common (apnea, insomnia)
+- Sleep disorders becoming more common (apnea, insomnia)

 Deep Sleep Decline by Decade